adriagascon/shuffledpsummation/README.md

 As expected, IKOS incurs error close to the one of CentralLaplace, and LocalLaplace has significantly worse error than the rest.
 Our recursive protocols outperform the single-message protocol Balle et al. (CRYPTO2019) in this task, and numerically optimized variants outperform their analytical counterparts.

+## Instructions

+To install dependencies, e.g. in a virtualenv, run `pip install -r requeriments.txt` and then run the notebook as `jupyter notebook main.ipynb`.